What is Bing?

 The importance of Bing is not to be underestimated.
 It is a search engine with increasing popularity in some areas of the world and, in some ways, it is a pioneer in the implementation of certain features, such as “bing predicts”.

-While it has been sometimes criticized for being slow to index some websites, it could strengthen its’ position in the search engine landscape in the future.
+While it has sometimes been criticized for being slow to index some websites, it could strengthen its position in the search engine landscape in the future.
 Bing currently has deals with Facebook, Apple, Firefox Mozilla and others, in order to make it the default search engine in some of their app versions.
 This is why certain users are likely to end up on Bing through one of these partners.
 Sometimes they may not even notice it.
-Website owners should be interested to follow referrals from Bing and compare their activity to other sources of traffic.
+Website owners should be interested in following referrals from Bing and compare their activity to other sources of traffic.